framer

 type Protocol uint8

-Protocol describes the expected message-boundary behavior of the underlying transport.
+Protocol describes the message-boundary behavior expected from the underlying transport.

 The framer logic adapts its algorithm based on this setting:

-• BinaryStream: boundaries are not preserved (e.g., TCP).
-Framer adds a length prefix.
+• BinaryStream: boundaries are not preserved, for example TCP; framer adds a length prefix.

-• SeqPacket / Datagram: boundaries are preserved.
-Framer is pass-through.
+• SeqPacket and Datagram: boundaries are preserved; framer is pass-through.

 const (